enatsek/x386.org/networkubuntu.md

 ```

 ### 1.4.
 Static IP Configuration with 2 NICs
-Our nics are enp0s3 enp0s8
+Our NICs are enp0s3 and enp0s8.

 ```
 sudo nano /etc/netplan/50-cloud-init.yaml